 Input and Output in C

-In C programming, for input and output, these operations are supplied as functions in standard library.
+In C programming, for input and output, operations are supplied as functions in the standard library.
 So, we can take the data through input functions and sends results through output functions.

 C language treats all its inputs and outputs as files.
-A file is a place where information come from or can be sent to.
+A file is a place where information comes from or can be sent.
 These files can either be read or written only.
 These files are called I/O streams.
-C language has three I/O files (also called streams).
+C language has 3 I/O files (also called streams).
 Streams are always open and ready to use.
-Streams in C are as shown in the below table.
+Streams in C are as shown in the table below.

 Standard Files | File Pointer | Meaning |